-How can a gender pay gap be possible if pay discrimination is illegal?
+2. How can a gender pay gap be positive if pay discrimination is illegal?

-The primary factor that drives a gender pay gap is the under representation of one gender over another in higher paid roles, relative to the overall gender balance in the company, which creates a gap when you average all salaries.
+The primary factor that drives a gender pay gap is the under representation of one gender over another in higher paid roles, relative to the overall gender balance in the organisation, which creates a gap when you average all salaries.

-Unequal representation is very different to unequal pay which occurs where men and women are potentially paid a different rate for the same or equal value role.
-Ireland has a very robust legal framework to prevent this form of discrimination, and equal pay for equal work is already enshrined in the law.
+Unequal representation is very different to unequal pay which occurs where men and women are potentially paid a different rate of the same or equal value role.
+Ireland has a very robust legal framework to prevent this form of discrimination, and equal pay for equal work is already enshrined in legislation.

-Does this gap mean men in CRC are being paid less than their female counterparts for the same jobs?
+3. Does this mean men in the CRC are being paid less than their female counterparts for the same jobs?

-No, as an organisation within the Public Services Sector we consistently apply the required pay scales applicable to each grade, regardless of gender.
-The gap is an average figure that reflects that there are fewer men in higher paid senior roles than women, and slightly more men in lower paid roles relative to the overall male: female ratio of 26%: 74% across the organisation
+No, as an organisation within the Public Servies sector we consistently apply the required pay scales applicable to each grade, regardless of gender.
+The gap is an average figure that reflects that there are fewer men in higher paid senior roles than women, and slightly more men in lower paid roles relative to the overall male: female ratio of 27% - 73% across the organisation.

-Are there penalties for having a gender pay gap?
+4. Are there penalties for having a gender pay gap?

-No. A gender pay gap is not a sign of an organisation doing something wrong, instead it is a metric at a point in time that is strongly influenced by unequal representation in higher paid roles versus lower paid roles.
+No, a gender pay gap is not a sign of an organisation doing something wrong.
+Instead, it is a metric at a point in time that is strongly influenced by unequal representation in higher paid roles versus lower paid roles.

-Is this a once-off exercise?
+5. Is this an annual exercise?

-We will be required to report on an annual basis going forward, and to comment on our progress in addressing the gap as time moves on.
+We are required to report on an annual basis going forward, and to comment on our progress in addressing the gap as time moves on.